 Data science can also assist businesses in risk mitigation.
 You may use data to detect and reduce customer churn, predict and handle financial risks, and even spot fraudulent activities and enhance cybersecurity measures.

 With risk analytics at hand, businesses can incorporate risk concerns into their strategic decision-making processes.
-Crucially, this can also contribute to greater business agility and help decision makers stay resilient.
+Crucially, this can also enhance business intelligence and contribute to greater business agility.

 Data science streamlines business processes and improves decision making